 Standard Excavators

 Most excavators you’ll find will fall into this weight class.
-A typical standard excavator will weigh 19-24 tons, but they can range from 10 to 45 tons.
-Unlike smaller sizes, standard excavators are fitted with treads instead of wheels, making them good at navigating rough terrain.
-Their treads are where they get the name “crawlers.”
+A typical standard excavator will weigh 19 to 24 tons, but they can range from 10 to 45 tons.
+Unlike smaller sizes, standard excavators are fitted with tracks instead of wheels, making them good at navigating rough terrain.
+Their tracks are where they get the name “crawlers.”

 Large Excavators